We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Scars can change your skin tone.
 You might notice the area around your circumcision is lighter or darker than the rest of your skin.

 The color should even out after a while.
 But it might return to normal completely.

-Male circumcision is a common procedure where your foreskin is removed from your penis.
+Male circumcision, a common procedure in certain regions of the world, is where your foreskin is removed from your penis.
 Like any with surgery, it can leave a visible scar.